Jenna and Chris

 The After

-Roland, Berkan, and Kareem, our bartenders for the night, hoisted Jenna into the air over the signature cocktail station.
+Roeland, Berkan, and Karim, our bartenders for the night, hoisted Jenna into the air over the signature cocktail station.
 The kind of unscripted moment that defined the evening.

 Jenna lifted by the bartenders

 Dinner and toasts ended.
-The intimate gathering turned into a full Burning Wedding Reception.
+The intimate gathering turned into a full Burner Wedding Reception.
 The evening guests started arriving.
-Welcome pictures in front of the heart were taken.
-The lighting changed.
-DJs, immersive lighting, art installations, packed dance floors, and a beautifully controlled amount of chaos.
+Welcome pictures in front of a flower-laden heart were taken.
+The DJs started spinning, art installations lit up, packed dance floors, and a beautifully controlled amount of chaos.
+Our friend Carly had worked hard to design the lighting so each room had its own unique flavor.

 The lounge spaces upstairs filled with friends sinking into couches, swapping stories, kicking off their shoes.
 Down the hall, Harry's makeshift Elvis chapel was already drawing a queue of guests waiting to be married off.